tingyu12345/white/en_club/Old Social Expectations.md

 -------------------------------------------------------------------------------------------

 #### 開場英文開場白：
 Hi everyone!
-Thanks for joining today’s book club discussion.
+Thanks for joining today’s discussion.
 Our topic today is “Are Old Social Expectations Still Suitable for Modern Life?”
 We’ll talk about some social expectations we grew up with, how they’ve affected us, and whether they still make sense today.
 Feel free to share your personal stories — there’s no right or wrong here.
 Let’s just chat and exchange ideas!